 But these unusual cases are what I call soreness based pain.
 Essentially you with so much soreness that it qualifies as pain.
 If this emergency does happen, make sure to rest your muscles before working out again.
 Or else it will be an endless cycle and pain and tears.
 NO PAIN NO GAIN.

-DISCLAIMER: I am obviously not a doctor so if you are feeling real pain, don’t consult an online article and seek out a real doctor immediately!
+DISCLAIMER: I am not a doctor so if you are feeling real pain, don’t consult an online article and seek out an actual doctor immediately!

 DOMS (Delayed Onset Muscle Soreness) Recap

-To recap, there is no way to eliminate the amount of soreness felt by DOMS, but reducing it is easily done with a few easy remedies.
+There is no way to eliminate the amount of soreness felt by DOMS, but reducing it is quickly done with a few natural remedies.
 It’s like taking cold medicine to alleviate a cold.
 Make yourself feel better and gym on!

 P.S.
 I guess if you have the money and if it goes into circulation, This invention might be an alternative to everything I just said.Thanks for reading Dealing with Muscle Soreness.